rahimklaber/stellar_kt/README.md

 Multiplatform Stellar SDK(hopefully)

 ## todo
-- Instead of using builders I should use named params or some kind of dsl
+- Instead of using builders I should use named params or some kind of dsl.
+  - Start with builders and then move to dsl.